 Volunteers are needed in the reception area at St Hilda’s East Community Centre and Sonali Gardens.
 You would provide a welcoming atmosphere for visitors, book appointments and undertake various administrative duties.

 At our day centre for local adults and elders with disabilities you would be involved in escorting members of the group to and from Sonali Gardens and assisting with activities such as exercise, music sessions, playing carrom and reading.
 You will gain skills necessary for work within the health and social care fields.

 Minibus Drivers and Passenger Assistants

 Many of our projects need passenger assistants and (MiDAS) trained drivers.
 If you have a clean driving licence for the past 2 years and are over 21 you could be eligible to train as a minibus driver.
 We will cover the cost of training and ask for at least 3 months volunteering from you in return.

 Volunteers who are currently studying with Island Advice Centre are placed at our Advice Service to provide advice on issues such as housing, benefits and debt.

 St. Hilda’s East works with a wide range of large and small companies who understand the benefit of voluntary action for employers, employees and the community as a whole.

 Volunteering improves morale, increases staff retention and helps employees to develop new skills, confidence and enthusiasm in a creative environment which can be transferred to the workplace.

-If your corporate social responsibility team would like to support St. Hilda’s, please contact us on 020 7739 8066 or by email.
+If your corporate social responsibility team would like to support St. Hilda’s East, please contact us on 020 7739 8066 or by email.